Vivek-04022001/documentation/plone.app.dexterity/behaviors/creating-and-registering-behaviors.md

 Next, we write the class that implements the behavior adapter and acts as the adapter factory.
 Notice how it implements the behavior interface (`ITags`), and adapts a broad interface `(IDexterityContent`).
-The behavior cannot be enabled on types not supporting this interface.
+The behavior can't be enabled on types not supporting this interface.
 In many cases, you will omit the `adapter()` line, provided your behavior is generic enough to work on any context.

 The adapter is otherwise identical to any other adapter.